matheus-rodrigues00/php_marketplace/README.md

 - POST /sales/items: Adds a new item to a sale.
 - PUT /sales/items: Updates an existing item in a sale.

-## Installation
-1. Clone the repository: git clone https://github.com/matheus-rodrigues00/php_marketplace
-2. Install the dependencies: composer install
-3. Start the API: php -S localhost:8000 -t public

 ## Testing
+- To run the tests you need to create a database called **marketplace_test**. to isolate the test enviroment.
-To run the tests, go to the root directory and run:
+- Go to the root directory and run:
 ```php vendor/bin/phpunit tests/```

 ## Dependencies